bio

 b.
 1992, Nuevo Laredo, Mexico

-Karla Rosas is a visual artist and language justice worker based in New Orleans.
-Though born in northern Mexico, Karla’s roots are in the states of Veracruz and Oaxaca.
-Karla migrated to Southeastern Louisiana at the age of eight.
-Their work challenges conventional depictions of migration by exploring (im)migrant life beyond linear narratives, documentation, and borders.
+Karla Rosas is a visual artist based in New Orleans.
+Karla was born in northern Mexico, has her roots in Veracruz and Oaxaca, and migrated to Southeastern Louisiana at age eight.
+Her work challenges conventional depictions of migration by exploring (im)migrant life beyond linear narratives, documentation, and borders.
 Karla’s art practice began with traditional and digital illustration, and has since expanded into a more tactile approach that merges painting with soft sculpture, embroidery, and assemblage.

 Karla’s work is held in collections at the Hood Museum and UC San Diego’s Undocumented Student Center.
-Their illustrations have appeared in The L.A.
+Her illustrations have appeared in The L.A.
 Times’ “Latinx Files,” United We Dream's “Immigrant Made” zine, and Antigravity Magazine’s tarot column.
-They were a 2019 Define American Immigrant Artist Fellow and a 2022 Artist-in-Residence at the Joan Mitchell Center.
+She was a 2019 Define American Immigrant Artist Fellow and a 2022 Artist-in-Residence at the Joan Mitchell Center.

-In addition to their art practice, Karla is a language justice worker.
-They are a former member of the BanchaLenguas Language Justice Collective and Antenna Collective, and a cofounder of Colectiva Manos, a collective of Latine artists in New Orleans.
+In addition to her art practice, Karla is a language justice worker.
+She is a former member of the BanchaLenguas Language Justice Collective and Antenna Collective, and a cofounder of Colectiva Manos, a collective of Latine artists in New Orleans.

 statement